 Fondation Louis Vuitton: October 5, 2022–February 27, 2023

 Joan Mitchell is co-organized by the San Francisco Museum of Modern Art and The Baltimore Museum of Art.

-Presenting support for Joan Mitchell is provided by the Henry Luce Foundation.
-Leadership support is provided by Helen and Charles Schwab.
-Major support is provided by Richard and Mary Jo Kovacevich, Sanford Robertson, and the Terra Foundation for American Art.
-Generous support is provided by Richard and Mary Jo Kovacevich, the Joan Mitchell Foundation, the Bernard and Barbro Osher Exhibition Fund, Komal Shah and Gaurav Garg and the Wyeth Foundation for American Art.
+Presenting support for Joan Mitchell is provided by the Henry Luce Foundation and Helen and Charles Schwab.
+Major support is provided by Richard and Mary Jo Kovacevich, the Joan Mitchell Foundation, Sanford Robertson, and the Terra Foundation for American Art.
+Generous support is provided by the Bernard and Barbro Osher Exhibition Fund, Komal Shah and Gaurav Garg, and the Wyeth Foundation for American Art.